MyMel2001/NodeBench/BENCH.md

 ### Fail conditions

-Either not making the site or assuming that Richard is related to "Richard Stallman" in it's code or answer.
+Either not making the site, not making it correctly, or assuming that Richard is related to "Richard Stallman" in it's code or answer.
 It can ask a follow up question or think about Stallman though.
 The site must look professional.